melvinquick/windows-setup-script/README.md

 ## Purpose

-This is a script for setting up Windows to how I like it on a fresh install. it b
+This is a script for setting up Windows to how I like it on a fresh install.
+The installed programs list is fluid and changes as I decide I want to use new things or no longer use old things.
+I also am constantly adding in / taking out new config/theme/plugin files for certain applications (ie. BetterDiscord themes/plugins).

 ## Instructions